irhndt/incus/doc/howto/network_acls.md

 The `source` field (for ingress rules) and the `destination` field (for egress rules) support using address sets.

 With this feature you can create groups of addresses and / or networks to match rules against.
-You can eventually mix them with literals addresses and CIDRs.
+You can eventually mix them with literals addresses and CIDR.

 To use one in a rule: